ubco-mds-2021-labs/dashboard1-group-f/README.md

 Package dependencies can be installed using pip or conda.
 Make sure you have pip or conda using this [Instruction Guidlines](https://ubc-mds.github.io/resources_pages/installation_instructions/).
 In order to install this dashboard app and run in your local computer, please follow these steps:

-1. Open a terminal in your local computer, navigate to a location you desired using `cd path` and clone our project from this Github repository using command:
+1.Open a terminal in your local computer, navigate to a location you desired using `cd path` and clone our project from this Github repository using command:

     git clone https://github.com/ubco-mds-2021-labs/dashboard1-group-f.git

-2. In the terminal, navigate to the project directory using `cd path` and run the following command, please note if there is any package dependency missing please install using `pip install package_name`:
+2.In the terminal, navigate to the project directory using `cd path` and run the following command, please note if there is any package dependency missing please install using `pip install package_name`:

     pip app.py

-3. Copy the link from the terminal `localhost` and enter to your web browser to view the dash app.
+3.Copy the link from the terminal `localhost` and enter to your web browser to view the dash app.

 ## Contact us